Completed contract method definition

 Advantages of the Completed Contract Method

-A key advantage of the completed contract method is that the delay in income recognition allows a business to defer the recognition of related income taxes.
+Income tax deferral.
+The delay in income recognition associated with the completed contract method allows a business to defer the recognition of related income taxes.
 This defers the payment of cash to a later period, thereby giving the company the use of that cash in the meantime.

 Disadvantages of the Completed Contract Method